 Given the success of the first game there’s a good the chance that Minecraft 2 could be happening.
 We can only imagine how Minecraft 2 could build on the original game’s amazing collection of maps, servers, and skins.
 Mojang have announced that they are releasing a Minecraft: Dungeons, a Minecraft RPG-lite being made by a small team in the studio.
 It’s based in Minecraft’s distinctively block universe but it’s definitely no sandbox sequel.
 We have put our heads together and brainstormed some ideas for what we want from Minecraft 2.
 Here’s everything we know about Minecraft 2.

 When is the Minecraft 2 release date?
 Unfortunately, there is no Minecraft 2 release date yet, perhaps not ever.
 But, if our snouts sniff anything out, you’ll find it here in full.

-Minecraft: Dungeons, Mojang’s version of a third-person dungeon crawler RPG, is a little less uncertain.
-It has an official trailer and will be launching in 2019.
+Minecraft: Dungeons, Mojang’s version of a third-person dungeon crawler RPG, is launching May 26, 2020.

 What is Minecraft 2.0?

 Minecraft 2.0 was, interestingly, a thing in 2013.
 Except, it wasn’t what you were hoping for: Minecraft 2.
 The problem was that Mojang announced that it had been working on Minecraft 2.0 for two years, bringing “blocky simulation games to the next level” – on April 1, 2013.